gsbdarc/ollama_helper/README.md

-# Ollama on Stanford Computing Clusters
+# Running Open-Source LLMs on Stanford GPU Clusters using Ollama

 A hands-on guide and accompanying scripts for running Ollama (local LLM inference) on Stanford’s Yen, Sherlock, and Marlowe clusters.

 Based on the blog post “[Running Ollama on Stanford Computing Clusters](https://rcpedia-dev.stanford.edu/blog/2025/04/24/running-ollama-on-stanford-computing-clusters/#step-1-slurm-script-to-launch-ollama-on-a-gpu-node)” by the GSB DARC Team.